 - The fire department-issued permit will have to be obtained and displayed within a year of when the Buildings Department issues its certificates;

-- Both the fire department permit and the Buildings Department certificate have to be appropriately posted and the approved plans have to be available on site.
+- The fire department permit and the Buildings Department certificate have to be appropriately posted and the approved plans have to be available on-site.

-- Changes to the place of assembly’s physicality, seating plan, furnishings or any change to the name of the establishment will require an amendment to the Buildings Department certificate.
+- Changes to the place of assembly’s physicality, seating plan, furnishings, or any change to the establishment’s name will require an amendment to the Buildings Department certificate.

-It is important as you and your establishment plan for obtaining the initial permitting or a renewal that you have your lawyer’s contact information close at hand, should any issues arise.
+It is essential as you and your establishment plan for obtaining the initial permitting or renewal that you have your lawyer’s contact information close at hand, should any issues arise.

-The city notes that some of the most common objections for plan exams are:
+The city notes that some of the most common objections to plan exams are:

-- The certificate of occupancy doesn’t actually reflect the correct use;
+- The certificate of occupancy doesn’t reflect the correct use;

 - The distance between the place of assembly and a safe area that is fire-rated (think outside or a stairwell) fails to meet the minimum standards set forth by the Building Code;